ccharlex/etl-tools/README.md

-# LAMIS3 - LAMISPlus Patient ETL
+# LAMIS3 - LAMISPlus ETL

 This is an ETL tool built to migrate data from LAMIS3 to LAMISPlus v1.0.
 This tool was built using [Talend Open Studio for Big Data v7.3.1](https://www.talend.com/products/talend-open-studio/).